-Schemes that are not intended for use with relative URIS SHOULD avoid use of the forward slash "/" character, which is used for hierarchical delimiters, and the complete path segments "." and ".." (dot-segments). [[CREF1: Ticket #26: odd that we SHOULD prohibit the string ".." in a URI scheme where it can't be mistaken for a relative reference because there are no "/".
-I.e., avoiding one of them, not both, is sufficient to prevent being mistaken for a relative reference, so why are we overly restrictive here. --MN]]
+Schemes that are not intended for use with relative URIs SHOULD avoid use of the forward slash "/" character, which is used for hierarchical delimiters, and the complete path segments "." and ".." (dot-segments).

 Schemes SHOULD avoid improper use of "//".
-The use of double slashes in the first part of a URI is not an indicator that what follows is a URI: Double slashes are intended for use ONLY when the syntax of the <scheme-specific-part> contains a hierarchical structure.
+The use of double slashes in the first part of a URI is not a stylistic indicator that what follows is a URI: Double slashes are intended for use ONLY when the syntax of the <scheme-specific-part> contains a hierarchical structure.
 In URIs from such schemes, the use of double slashes indicates that what follows is the top hierarchical element for a naming authority.
 (Section 3.2 of RFC 3986 has more details.)
-Schemes that do not contain a conformant hierarchical structure in their <schemespecific-part> SHOULD NOT use double slashes following the "<scheme>:" string.
+Schemes that do not contain a conformant hierarchical structure in their <scheme-specific-part> SHOULD NOT use double slashes following the "<scheme>:" string.